Audio-Driven Reinforcement Learning for Head-Orientation in Naturalistic Environments: Introduction

-Here, we propose an audio-driven DRL approach for head-orientation control in the context of human-robot interaction.
+Here, we propose an end-to-end, audio-driven DRL approach for head-orientation control in the context of human-robot interaction.
 We use deep Q-learning \cite{b13} with a recurrent neural network (RNN) architecture to develop an agent that learns a policy for orienting its head towards a talker in the acoustic environment.
-The agent is trained on spatialized stereo speech recordings which contain human spatial cues \cite{b14}.
+The agent is trained directly on spatialized stereo speech recordings which contain human spatial cues \cite{b14} to improve efficiency in comparison to spectrogram-based approaches \cite{b15}.
 We simulate several acoustic environments (anechoic, low reverb, medium reverb and high reverb) to assess the impact of reverberation on task performance and to assess generalization across a range of naturalistic acoustic environments.
-Specifically, as reverberation is known to have a strong impact on human hearing (including sound localisation, \cite{b14}) as well as on machine hearing (for example, speech separation \cite{b15}), obtaining a measure of generalization across diverse naturalistic environments is crucial for future development of real-world applications\cite{b16}.
+Specifically, as reverberation is known to have a strong impact on human hearing (including sound localisation, \cite{b14}) as well as on machine hearing (for example, speech separation \cite{b16}), obtaining a measure of generalization across diverse naturalistic environments is crucial for future development of real-world applications \cite{b17}.

-Our results show that our proposed DRL agent can robustly learn head-orientation control from stereo speech recordings in a range of acoustic environments.
-These findings highlight the potential of audio-driven DRL approaches for the current task, as well as a wide range of other tasks, such as robot navigation.
+Our results show that the proposed DRL agent can robustly learn head-orientation control from stereo speech recordings alone in a range of acoustic environments.
+Such fully audio-driven head-orientation control approaches can be merged seamlessly with other audio-driven (DRL) approaches, such as automatic speech recognition \cite{b12, b18} or emotion recognition \cite{b12}, and therefore hold strong potential for fully autonomous audio-based agents.